ExponentSharma/LeetCode-Revision-NoteBook/Array-Problems.md

 ---

-## 🧩 Problem 2 : Find Duplicate Elements in an Array
+## 🧩 Problem 2 : Find Duplicate Elements

 **Problem Statement:**
 Given an integer array `arr`, find all duplicate elements in the array and return them in a list.